microsoft/genaiscript/docs/src/content/docs/reference/specs.md

 ---
 title: Specs
+description: Learn how to create and run GenAIScript specifications with markdown files.
+keywords: GenAIScript, markdown, specs, documentation, AI
 ---

 To start using GenAIScript, create a new `.gpspec.md` file and start adding content as markdown.
 Right click and run "Run GenAIScript" to see the results.